 Safe sleep for babies

-There is nothing more innocent than a sleeping baby.
-There is nothing more tragic than a baby who dies in his or her sleep.
-Fortunately, research shows that many of these deaths can be prevented.
-Make sure all who care for babies (child care providers, relatives, friends and babysitters) know the ABCs of safe sleep.
+Nothing is more tragic than a baby who dies in his or her sleep.
+However, research shows that many sleep-related infant deaths can be prevented.
+Make sure all who care for babies (parents, relatives, friends, babysitters) know how to put babies to sleep safely.

 Learn the ABCs of safe sleep for babies

 A – alone:

 Babies always should sleep alone, without siblings or other people.
 Nothing should be in the crib, including blankets, bumper pads or toys.

 Babies should sleep on their backs.
 According to the American Academy of Pediatrics, this is the safest position for babies to sleep in.